Champion, Namur

 Champion (/fr/; Tchampion) is a sub-municipality of the city of Namur located in the province of Namur, Wallonia, Belgium.
 It was a separate municipality until 1977.
 On 1 January 1977, it was merged into Namur.

-The unincorporated area of Champion in Green Bay, Wisconsin in the United States was named for this town by a nun from Namur; it hosts a shrine to a Marian apparition there.
+The unincorporated area of Champion in Green Bay, Wisconsin in the United States was named for this town by Adele Brice, an emigré from that region; it hosts a shrine to a Marian apparition she experienced there.